 1.)
 PROJECT ACTIVITIES COMPLETED DURING THE REPORTING PERIOD.
 (Describe project progress specific to goals, objectives, and deliverables identified in the project workplan.)

 During this period, the Soil Health Partnership has been undertaking soil sampling across all of our test trials within Minnesota.
 This Spring has proven difficult for our growers with very wet conditions delaying soil sampling, but the growers persevered and were able to get the sampling completed.
 Reports are returned back to the growers as soon as they are received.
 Field Manager Maddy Rabenhorst has scouted several of the Minnesota fields utilizing our pilot agronomic protocols.
 We are excited for the additional support our Field Managers will be able to provide to the growers with these protocols.
 Shefali also visited the Ryberg family on their farm, and we held a photoshoot with Shefali and Brian Ryberg to showcase what they are doing on their farm.
 This photoshoot will promote the work being done in Minnesota and across our network.
-Shefali also met with the University of Minnesota to grow our partnership with them and discuss ways we’ll be able to work together on statistical analysis.
+It also gave Shefali a chance to get feedback on what Minnesota farmers would like from SHP.
+Shefali just finalized the agreement with the University of Minnesota so that UMN will now store and back up all SHP data.
+They will also help streamline the back end data collection.
+We will also have a chance to collaborate with other Minnesota projects, ideally to increase the power and impact of the current SHP information in Minnesota.

 Also during this period, Research and Development Manager Tricia Verville met with the Minnesota Office of Soil Health to discuss what each organization has been doing in Minnesota and how we can learn from each other.

+Jack has hired the full-time Minnesota field manager.
+She will start at the end of August once her Masters degree has been defended.
+We will make sure to introduce you closer to the date.
+In the meantime, Jack has continued to speak with farmers and we should be close to finalizing the final two to enroll.

 2.)
 IDENTIFY ANY SIGNIFICANT FINDINGS AND RESULTS OF THE PROJECT TO DATE.